aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 > **Why the internal pool here:** without it, every `setReadOnly()` flip risks opening a new physical connection to the target host — a transactional app that toggles read-only mode per request will churn connections and can exhaust per-instance limits.
 The internal pool keeps per-instance pools keyed by `clusterId`, so role flips are cheap reuses.
 The `leastConnections` reader strategy also requires it.
 >
 > **Why no `auroraConnectionTracker`:** the wrapper's internal pool already tracks per-instance connections by `clusterId` and invalidates them on role changes. `auroraConnectionTracker` is for *external* pools (HikariCP-as-application-pool, Tomcat JDBC, etc.) that don't know about Aurora topology.
+>
+> **On double-pooling:** this recipe turns on the wrapper's *internal* pool.
+Under Spring Boot the *external* HikariCP is the default application pool, so leaving both enabled stacks the two.
+That combination works but is untested and not officially recommended (see §14.2).
+For a Spring app, prefer a single pooling layer: disable the external pool (via `spring.datasource.type`) and rely on the internal pool, or drop `connectionPoolType` and rely on the external pool.

 ### 3.6b Two datasources (writer pool + reader pool) — Aurora MySQL + HikariCP